 From time to time it is understood that a student might have to be dismissed from school prior to the end of the official school day.
 Please note that dismissal of a child to an individual other than a parent/guardian will not be permitted unless a written notice of permission is provided by a parent/guardian having legal custody.
 Students must provide a note at the beginning of the day to their homeroom teacher.
 The note must include the student’s first and last name, reason for dismissal and the name and signature of the parent/guardian.
 The note must also include a telephone number where a parent/guardian can be reached prior to the time of dismissal.
 Students will be called to the office when the parent/guardian arrives and not before.
 No telephone dismissals will be accepted.

 Although upholding the individuality of students and their dress is something that the staff recognizes, it nevertheless is the expectation that all students arrive to school dressed in the manner that in no way interferes with their ability to learn, the ability of other students to learn, or ability of the teaching staff to teach.
 For more specific information on the WMS expectations for student dress, please refer to the Student Handbook.

 Academic field trips may be held during the school year.
-These trips are considered to be an extension of the regular academic program and consequently all students are expected to attend.
+These trips are considered to be an extension of the regular academic program.

 The staff and administration recognize that student achievement is directly related to the amount of time and effort a student spends learning to master a subject or skill.
 Homework is given to reinforce concepts taught during the school day.
 It is also one way of helping students to become more self-directed and independent learners.